-operation.
-This mapping indicates which connectable element of the classifier or operation.
-This mapping indicates which connectable element of the classifier or operation plays which role(s) in the collaboration.
+A mapping between features of the collaboration type and features of the owning classifier.
+This mapping indicates which connectable element of the classifier plays which role(s) in the collaboration.
 A connectable element may be bound to multiple roles in the same collaboration use (that is, it may play multiple roles).

-- [1] All the client elements of a roleBinding are in one classifier and all supplier elements of a roleBinding are in one collaboration and they are compatible. - [2] Every role in the collaboration is bound within the collaboration use to a connectable element within the classifier or operation. - [3] The connectors in the classifier connect according to the connectors in the collaboration.
+- [1] All the client elements of a roleBinding are in one classifier and all supplier elements of a roleBinding are in one collaboration and they are compatible. - [2] Every role in the collaboration is bound within the collaboration use to a connectable element within the owning classifier. - [3] The connectors in the classifier connect according to the connectors in the collaboration.

-A collaboration use relates a feature in its collaboration type to a connectable element in the classifier or operation that owns the collaboration use.
+A collaboration use relates a feature in its collaboration type to a connectable element in the classifier that owns the collaboration use.